appacademy/intro_coding_workshop/lecture/module2.md

 single `end` statement.
 They most likely haven't been exposed to `end` until now, so go over what that means.
 `else` also happens at the very last bit

+This is an example of control flow

+TODO: add a bit about the phrase `control flow`

 ---